Kylie Jenner Denies She And Tyga Starred In A Sex Tape [Report]

 Did Kylie Jenner star in a sex tape with her boyfriend, Tyga?

-Earlier this week, a video appeared on a website which appeared to feature the 19-year-old reality star and her 27-year-old rapper boyfriend engaged in sexual activity in an all white bathroom.
+Earlier this week, a video appeared on a website which appeared to feature the 19-year-old reality star and her 27-year-old rapper boyfriend engaged in sexual activity in an all-white bathroom.
 However, according to TMZ, Kylie Jenner was not the woman featured in the clip, nor is Tyga the man featured in the video.

 “Sources close to [Kylie Jenner] tell us she and her camp have seen the alleged sex tape that surfaced on a website Thursday, and their only reaction is… it’s 100% not Kylie doing the deed,” TMZ revealed to readers on December 22.